- Home |

 Rihanna Dhillon:

-The
+The JW's, wonderful

 Jeanette Winterson:

 About things that have happened to me, which I thought readers might be interested in.
 And as I looked at those as a sequence, I thought, yes, all of my life I have had encounters with what appears to be things from the other side from when I was a very tiny girl onwards.
 And I hadn't really thought of it really as a pattern, but it is one.
-So that was interesting and I wanted to write the introduction because I just wanted to give the reader a whole stretch of ghostliness in the sense of do you believe in ghosts?
-And this is why everybody seems to across time and take them on a little tour.
+So that was interesting, and I wanted to write the introduction because I just wanted to give the reader a whole stretch of ghostliness in the sense of do you believe in ghosts?
+And this is why everybody seems to across time, and take them on a little tour.
 As I was reading all this, I thought, this has never gone away.
 It doesn't matter where we are.
 And now that we are coming close perhaps to creating a nonbiological artificial intelligence that is not dependent on the body, and I mean of course ai, what are we facing?
-I thought, well, this is very odd because we have now learned how to do what we said we didn't want, which is create a being that is smarter than us, the God that we've all tried to get rid of,
+I thought, well, this is very odd because we have now learned how to do what we said we didn't want, which is create a being that is smarter than us, the god that we've all tried to get rid of,

 Create a being that is not subject to time an entity, let's call it not a being, but not subject to time in the way that mortals are.
-And there's so many stories either where mortals fall in love with supernatural creatures and it all ends badly because we are trapped in time.
+And there's so many stories either where mortals fall in love with supernatural creatures and it all ends badly, because we are trapped in time.
 And either you get dragged off by the creature or you're left behind in grief and mourning because you can't follow.
 And yet we are racing to make this thing, and I'm more interested in what it's going to do to our psyches than I am in terms of, oh, is this going to make me redundant or will I have a job?
 What is it going to do when we are living again clearly with non-biological entities that are present in our daily life?

 Rihanna Dhillon:

-The book, your new book is divided into places visitations people.
+The book, your new book is divided into places, visitations, people.
 So tell us about that, how that sort of helped you to organise the stories, why you decided to divide it up like that.

 Jeanette Winterson:

 Oh, it was a handy shape.
 I've never written in sequence.
 It's not how my mind works and no pages are numbered or until the very end and things are always shuffled around.
 So in this case, I was writing the stories before I thought about how I would categorise them, but then I thought, oh no, I've got, maybe I had about nine.
 And I thought, oh, I can see how this fits now.
 So I need to write some more for these categories.
 A lot of writing is quite simple stuff, so you just write the thing that really interests you.
 And that's all that really motivated me with the ghost stories.
-And I wanted to push the form a little bit because there are four stories in here, a two and a two, a pair and a pair, which I think offers hinged.
+And I wanted to push the form a little bit because there are four stories in here, a two and a two, a pair and a pair, which I think offers hinge.
 So you can read them independently and they're satisfying, but when you read them together in the right order, they will give you a completely different perspective and a fuller vision of what I wanted to convey.
 And so that was a fun way of playing with what is essentially a closed form.
-Because as always say to my writing students, a short story has to be short
+Because as always say to my writing students, a short story has to be short.

 Rihanna Dhillon: